AlGepe/OmniSnippets_JS/docs/omni/onResult/getUnitNameFor.rst

 .. note::

-    You can check the names for each unit in the `Unit Switchers` section on BB.
+    You can check the name of each unit in the `Unit Switchers` section on BB.

 For similar behaviour but slightly different output check the functions :ref:`getUnitFullNameFor<getunitFull>` and :ref:`getUnit<getunit>`.